 CFOs are financing the right investments to improve the performance of the employee in a hybrid workplace.
-Since some staff work remotely, CFOs are helping the business provide employees with what they need in order to be productive.
+Since some staff work remotely, CFOs are helping the business provide employees with what they need to be productive.

 The recent crisis proved that efficiency oftentimes comes at the cost of flexibility.
 At the same time, it’s not possible to build resilience at any cost.
 Therefore, CFOs’ new role will be to ensure that the proper resources and support go to the right employees.